 The tonsils are considered “guardians” since they’re a part of the immune system, specifically the lymphatic system, and are made up of tissue that acts as a natural germ filter.
 The tonsils are one of our first lines of defense, since they normally trap germs (bacteria, fungi, viruses, etc.) that make their way into the mouth or nose and threaten the immune system.

-There are actually several kinds of different tonsils found in the inner throat at a location where mucous membrane meet (called the “arch’s fold”).
-Only a portion of the tonsils can be seen when someone opens her mouth, but other parts are situated above the roof of the throat and as far back at the base of the tongue.
-Together, the different parts of the tonsils form a ring where the mouth and nasal cavity meet the throat (the tonsillar ring), which is located at the perfect spot to interject viruses or bacteria.
+Only a portion of the tonsils can be seen when someone opens her mouth, but other parts are situated above the roof of the throat and as far back as the base of the tongue.
+Together, the different parts of the tonsils form a ring where the mouth and nasal cavity meet the throat (the tonsillar ring), which is located at the perfect spot to intercept viruses or bacteria.
 Because they always come into contact with outside particles, the tonsils are often inflamed and enlarged, but this doesn’t always signify a problem.

-However, when there’s an influx of bacteria or other germs, the tonsils can’t handle the job and become overworked, very inflamed and infected themselves.
+However, when there’s an influx of bacteria or other germs, the tonsils become overworked, very inflamed and infected themselves.
 This is what causes tonsillitis, which is accompanied by swelling, pain, tenderness and other symptoms common with infections.

 Surgery/Antibiotics: Safe or Even Necessary for Tonsillitis?

 For years, the first line of defense against tonsillitis (and many other infections, for that matter, such as ear infections like “swimmer’s ear”) was to prescribe antibiotics.
 However, today we know that frequent use of antibiotics, especially over long periods, increases the risk for antibiotic resistance as well as allergies and other problems.